sunny-g/remcycle/README.md

 Useful for adding new `props`, overwriting upstream `props`, or for merging in new `props` that are expensive to create via the `propsCreator`.

-*NOTE: the watching behaviour is only included in this HOC factory for backwards-compatibility reasons - if you want to control when you create new `props`, you should use [`withPropsOnChange`](#withpropsonchange)*
+*NOTE: the watching behaviour is only included in this HOC factory for backwards-compatibility reasons - if you want to control when you create new `props`, you should use [`withPropsOnChange`](#withpropsonchange).*

 ##### example: